rocket-pool/rocketpool/README.md

 Having issues?
 Have an idea?
 Interested in research?

-Our friendly community are available to help via our discord.
+Our friendly community is available to help via our discord.

 <a target="_blank" href="https://discord.gg/rocketpool">
   <img src="https://dcbadge.limes.pink/api/server/https://discord.gg/rocketpool">